nullgato/nullgato/README.md

 Pronouns are she/her, 29 y/o as of publishing this.
 I use lots of badges for my READMEs because I think they look cool as heck and I love color, even if they might be tacky! 😄

+I make music!
+You can find my work over on SoundCloud for free streaming, or on Bandcamp for free downloading.
+Working on getting it elsewhere!

 I do VTubing!
 You can get to my YouTube/Twitch just below this section and I stream to both simultaneously so pick your favorite! :3

 I'm a software engineer of about a decade and a half.
 I work professionally as a mobile developer, but my actual interests are in server & network administration and also torrenting along with data hoarding.
 I enjoy development too, but for my own (or others) needs rather than as a career.
 Hoping that one day I can find a new path than the one I'm on.